grujoskiblagojche/vui/README.md

 You already know how to use this framework if you know the well known story about the `flex` parent.
 Who takes care of it's <em>children</em> elements, pointing them into a right direction :)

-We can start simple, getting into the concept by a real world examples:
+<p>We can start simple, getting into the concept by a real world examples:</p>

 https://codesandbox.io/s/vui-layout-showcase-txmod